As a car owner who takes pride in doing his own repairs, my articles focus on helping other vehicle owners handle DIY

 Replacing the Fuel Filter in VW MKIV and Audi A4s

 This guide covers about every VW MK4 and Audi A4 that does not have a diesel engine.
 For the 1.8T, VR6, 2.0L, and others, the fuel filter is located in the same spot with the same connections.

 Audi/VW states the fuel filter is a lifelong part that never needs to be changed, even though they offer and recommend the service for over $200 dollars.
 Just like their "Lifetime Transmission Fluid" that the dealership will also recommend changing.

 This guide is not full of pictures as it is nearly impossible to take pictures in such close quarters.
-From the few pictures I have taken you should be able to complete this DIY as it mainly a feel-while-you-work job as opposed to seeing what you're doing.
+From the few pictures I have taken, you should be able to complete this DIY as it is mainly a feel-while-you-work job as opposed to seeing what you're doing.

 Changing the fuel filter should only take around 30 minutes to an hour.
 Just make sure you go slow and have a lot of patience with the fuel clips.